-One thing you may not have considered yet is saving your child’s cord blood after the birth.
+One thing you may not have considered yet is saving your child’s cord blood after birth.
 Cord blood is the blood left in the umbilical cord after it has been clamped and there are a number of reasons you may look at this option.

 Cord Blood Contains Life Saving Stem Cells

 Cord blood has a type of stem cells called hematopoietic progenitor cells (HPCs).
 Stem cells are immature cells that can reproduce themselves and may turn into other types of cells.
-HPCs are a type of stem cell injected into bone marrow to help patients with diseases like leukemia, sickle cell anemia and lymphoma by replenishing the blood supply and help create healthy cells.
+HPCs are a type of stem cell injected into the bone marrow to help patients with diseases like leukemia, sickle cell anemia, and lymphoma by replenishing the blood supply and help create healthy cells.
 HPCs from cord blood have been used in more than 30,000 transplants.

 Unlike retrieving HPCs from bone marrow, it is simple to collect cord blood without any pain.

 Medical conditions being investigated include diabetes, Alzheimer’s, heart failure, stroke, and spinal cord injuries.
 Cord blood has been used to regenerate brain tissue and improve motor function in children born with Cerebral Palsy.

 Every person’s stem cells are unique.
 Your child’s cord blood contains stem cells that are a perfect match to them and most likely compatible with other children of the same parents.

 Why Should I Save My Child’s Cord Blood?

 Think of cord blood collection as an insurance policy.
 Hopefully, you will never need it but, if any of your children should ever need a bone marrow transplant, you will already have a perfect match.